dqops/dqo/docs/checks/column/numeric/index.md

 ### [non negative values](./non-negative-values.md)
-A column-level check that ensures that there are no more than a maximum number of non-negative values in a monitored column.
+This check finds and counts non0negative values in a numeric column.
+It raises a data quality issue when the count of non-negative values is above the maximum accepted count.

 | Data quality check name | Check type | Description | Standard |